LeopoldoGurgel/myeasyteamtracker/README.md

 ## INSTALLATION
 1 - Clone this app repository on your local machine.
 2 - On you command line, navigate to the folder containing the repo.
+3 - Rename the .env.EXAMPLE file to .env
+4 - On .env file, insert your mySql password on the password field.
-3 - Run <npm install> to apply the necessary node modules.
+5 - Run <npm install> to apply the necessary node modules.

 ## USAGE